 Upon admission to the program, the student is assigned a provisional major advisor.
 As noted above, students should then concur or select a different advisor by the beginning of the second semester in the program.
 An advisory committee of at least three people, including the major advisor and faculty members representing the second and third fields, must be formed no later than the student's third semester in the program.
 It is the responsibility of the student and the advisor to form this committee and notify the DGS of its composition.
-The major advisor chairs the advisory committee and oversees the student's course of study and progress in the program.
-The advisory committee will also administer the oral and written comprehensive examinations.
+The major advisor chairs the advisory committee will also administer the oral and written comprehensive examinations.
 Students may change advisor and other committee members throughout the program provided that the faculty member(s) selected agree(s).